artist-project/ARTIST/source/Tooling/post-migration/mbt/Readme.md

 Copyright and license
 ---------------------

-All code of the Model Cloudification Framework is published under the EPL v1.0 license.
+All code of the Model-Based Tester is published under the EPL v1.0 license.